 - Identify if any of the properties advertised are suitable for your needs.
 Consider the location, property size, maintenance (such as mowing), pets and rental affordability.

-- The property’s weekly rent must be less than 30% of your household’s income to ensure it is affordable for you.
+- The property's weekly rent must be less than 30% of your household's income to ensure that it is affordable for you.
 This benchmark is an eligibility requirement of the scheme.
 For example: if you wish to apply for a property listed at $255.00 per week, you will need a minimum gross household income of $850 per week.
 If you are eligible for Commonwealth Rent Assistance, this will be assessed as part of your income.

 Note - your application will be declined if the weekly rent exceeds this benchmark and you may need to consider alternative housing options.